 The new coordinate system is called “3Di”, an acronym for Third Dimension Imaginary which makes everything simpler.
-A basic introduction is provided by:
+The above example and many others are included in the following basic introductory article:

 A New Geometry of i

 Imaginary numbers are discussed in relation to human experience and a new coordinate system, “3Di” – an acronym for “Third Dimension Imaginary” is introduced and defined.
 A three dimensional function of the form: [y + iz = f(x)] is then defined.
 Polynomials, conics, elliptic curves and hyperelliptic curves are graphed in these coordinates and shown to exist in three dimensions by way of a new and simple geometric definition of an imaginary number.
 This definition becomes intuitively obvious and therefore provides a potentially high school level of understanding of complex numbers.
 Thus, the new coordinate system itself potentially facilitates a grand enhancement to mathematics education.
 The two dimensional functions become three dimensional functions with the notion of a ‘bifurcation point’.
 Usually occurring at vertexes, cusps and turning points, a bifurcation point is where multiple branches, both real and imaginary, of the various algebraic functions meet and make various types of turns onto orthogonal planes.

 Historically and currently Euler’s formula: